 Commitment to the Austrian Code of Corporate Governance

-Deviations from C-Regulations
+Deviations from C-Rules

-- Regulation 37: The Chairman of the Supervisory Board communicates with the Executive Board as a whole.
-The Company is a holding with a minor extent of operating business activities.
-The Supervisory Board therefore refrained from appointing a Chairman of the Executive Board (see justification of Regulation 16).
-As this is not subject to any temporal restrictions, changes can be made at any time.
-Coordination of strategy, business development as well as risk management with the full Executive Board has worked very smoothly given the limited number of business transactions.
+- Rule 37: The Chairman of the Supervisory Board communicates with the entire Executive Board.
+The company is a holding company with a small volume of operating activities.
+The Supervisory Board has therefore not currently made use of the option to appoint a Chairman of the Executive Board (see the explanatory statement to Rule 16).
+There is no time limit; a change is possible at any time.
+The coordination of strategy, business development and risk management with the Executive Board as a whole functions smoothly in view of the manageable number of business transactions.

-The full Corporate Governance Report 2017/18 can be retrieved here
+The full Corporate Governance Report 2019/20 can be retrieved here